Classroom Law Project is looking for a

 TERMS OF EMPLOYMENT & COMPENSATION

-- The position is based in Jackson County and will report to the Executive Director (based in Portland).
+- The position is based in Lane County and will report to the Executive Director (based in Portland).

 - Compensation will be paid on an hourly basis, with rate to be negotiated based on experience and an expected average of 20 hours per week.
 Working hours are flexible with specific schedule to be negotiated.
 The position has the potential to expand to a full-time role as program and funding opportunities allow.

-- Desired start date is August 15, 2020, with some training hours potentially required prior to that date.
+- Start date is flexible, but no later than June 15, 2020, with some training hours required prior to that date.

 - Laptop computer (if needed) and all necessary software licenses and office supplies will be provided.